Feature Identification via the Empirical NTK: Methods

 The eNTK evaluated over all points in a dataset has shape $(N,N,C,C)$ for $N$ the size of the dataset, and $C$ the number of output neurons (classes).
 To do an eigendecomposition, we must reduce it to two dimensions.
-Below we'll use two collapses of $K$:
+Below, we'll use two collapses of $K$:

 \begin{enumerate} \item Per-class eNTK.
 For a class $c \in 1, \dots, C$, we can study the kernel $K_{cc}(x_1, x_2)$. \item Flattened eNTK.
-Alternatively, we can form a $NC$ by $NC$ matrix by stacking the per-class blocks $\{K_{ij}\}_{i,j =1}^C$ row-major in $i$ and column-major in $j$. \end{enumerate} Another variant that we'll use is the layerwise NTK where rather than sum over all model parameters in \eqref{entk}, we sum only over those parameters belonging to a particular layer, before applying either collapse above.
+Alternatively, we can form a $NC$ by $NC$ matrix by stacking the per-class blocks $\{K_{ij}\}_{i,j =1}^C$ row-major in $i$ and column-major in $j$. \end{enumerate}

+Another variant that we'll use is the layerwise NTK where rather than sum over all model parameters in \eqref{entk}, we sum only over those parameters belonging to a particular layer, before applying either collapse above.
 This will prove useful for attributing features to a layer.